Satisfy your sweet tooth with these festive scones!

 - Preheat the oven to 425 degrees F. Line a baking sheet with parchment paper and set aside.

 - In a large bowl, combine the flour, baking powder, coconut sugar, ginger, cinnamon, and cloves.
-Note: add 2 cups floor, then add a little at a time until it makes a cookie dough like consistency.
+Note: add 2 cups flour, then add a little at a time until it makes a cookie dough-like consistency.